A Positive Relational Belief System

 - they are superior — all others become inferior.

 - themselves deserving — all others become sub-serving.

-Both the abuser and the victim need individual very specific types of intervention.
+Both the abuser and the victim individually need very specific types of intervention.

-Those who try to support and care for one struggling in relationship with an abusive person, often mistakenly recommend couples’ counselling as a remedy – however, this is a mistake.
+Those who try to support and care for someone struggling in a relationship with an abusive person often recommend couples’ counselling as a remedy.
+However, this is a mistake.
 Well-meaning supporters, leaders, and professionals alike, make this mistake.
 The misuse of power is the abusers’ problem that impacts the victim; it is never a shared responsibility.
 Without the specialized knowledge of abuse, many professionals unwittingly empower the abuser and allow the victim to be re-victimized.
 This leaves the victim frustrated, misunderstood, and often blamed for their victimization.
 The misuse-of-power produces fear, anxiety, anger, depression, loss of self-worth, and physical injury in the victim.

 Important Note to Reader

 Unless an abuser chooses to get specific help, the abuse will happen again — and it will get worse.
 If you are in a relationship with an abusive partner, know that you are not alone; there is help.
 Safety for you (and your children) is your highest priority.
 Be careful who you trust, making sure that they can promise complete and utter confidentiality to you, regardless of what your partner states or argues.
 Your safety cannot be underestimated.
 Seek help only from a counselling professional that specializes in abuse and power-over issues.
 Their specific help is your link to evaluate options in the pursuit of safety, and later health and wholeness.